All About Prostate Cancer

 - Loss of bladder or bowel control.

-All of these symptoms can be caused by a variety of things besides prostate cancer, so experiencing them doesn't necessarily mean you have prostate cancer.
+All of these symptoms can be caused by things other than prostate cancer, so experiencing them doesn't necessarily mean you have prostate cancer.
 When older men have problems urinating, it is usually caused by a problem called benign prostatic hyperplasia (BPH), which is not prostate cancer.
-If you experience any of these symptoms, you need to see your provider for evaluation.
+If you have any of these symptoms, you need to see your provider for testing.

 How is prostate cancer diagnosed?

 The most common way that a biopsy is done is with a trans-rectal ultrasound (TRUS).
-A trans-rectal ultrasound is a thin cylinder that emits sound waves and monitors them when they bounce off of tissue.
-It is inserted into your rectum, and allows the doctor performing the biopsy to view your prostate and choose where to remove the tissue for further evaluation.
+A trans-rectal ultrasound is a thin cylinder that puts out sound waves and monitors them when they bounce off of tissue.
+It is inserted into your rectum, and allows the provider performing the biopsy to view your prostate and choose where to remove the tissue for further evaluation.
 Any suspicious areas are biopsied.
-In addition, some tissue will be removed from all of the different parts of the prostate (to make sure they don't miss any cancers that may be small and growing in one particular area).
+In addition, some tissue will be removed from all of the different parts of the prostate (to make sure they don't miss any cancers that may be small and growing).
 The procedure is done while you are awake, with the help of some numbing medicine.
 Unfortunately, a trans-rectal ultrasound isn't a perfect tool.
 Even though many samples are taken, it can occasionally miss the area of the cancer.
 If this happens, and your PSA remains elevated, you may need to have the procedure repeated.

 How is prostate cancer staged?